Skip to main content

 • Postal and email addresses.

-• Electronic addresses of the Internet sites through which you operate.
+• Electronic addresses of the websites through which it operates.

-• Tax identification number in the country where the headquarters is located.
+• Tax identification number in the country where the headquarters are located.

 • Declaration of not having the headquarters of activity or any permanent establishment in the Community.